How to Sell a House with Structural Issues: A Comprehensive Guide

 Foundation problems can lead to questions about the overall integrity of the property, affecting buyer confidence.
 Ensuring transparency by providing detailed inspection reports and estimates for repair costs can alleviate some of these concerns.

-Buyers may also want to know if the house has been fixed up before and if guarantees can be transferred.
-Potential buyers can feel more confident that the home is being sold properly if any steps have been taken to stop further damage.
+Buyers may also want to know if the house has been fixed before and if guarantees can be transferred.
+Potential buyers can feel more confident that the home is being appropriately sold if any steps have been taken to stop further damage.

 Understanding these worries about buyers helps sellers get their homes ready to sell and make them more appealing in the tough Chicago real estate market.